Sunday, May 22, 2016

 THE BOTTOM LINE:

-The guest cast is deeper and more fascinating than usual, and both Mullaly and Dixon bring impressive credentials and skills, but neither seems to be at the top of his game with Highway to Murder.
-On the plus side: Galager and Quade give well conceived performances and the change of scenery (for the first time since the pilot movie, we're out of L.A.) is welcome.
+The guest cast is deeper and more fascinating than usual.
+Mullaly and Dixon bring impressive credentials and skills, but neither seems to be at the top of his game with Highway to Murder.
+On the plus side: Galager and Quade give well conceived performances, the message that the exploiters are far more worrisome than the exploited isn't lost and the change of scenery (for the first time since the pilot movie, we're out of L.A.) is welcome.
 An interesting setup that just doesn't quite come together. (**1/2 out of four)